OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/bold/bold-economics-of-disputes.md

 We frequently state that "Arbitrum settles its state to Ethereum", and we'll elaborate on what that means.
 All Arbitrum One transactions can be recreated by reading data from Ethereum L1, as compressed batches of all L2 transactions are frequently posted to Ethereum.
 Once a batched transaction is included in a finalized block on Ethereum, its history will never be reverted on Arbitrum.
 Ethereum, however, does not know if a batch posted to it refers to a correct version of Arbitrum's history.
 To verify batch integrity, there is a separate process that confirms batch correctness on Ethereum: it is called the "assertion."

 Approximately every hour, entities known as validators check the correctness of batches by following the <a data-quicklook-from="arbitrum-chain"><a data-quicklook-from="arbitrum-chain">Arbitrum chain</a></a>.
 Validators then post something called an "assertion", which attests to the validity of a batch, saying, "I have verified this batch".
 As Ethereum does not know what is correct on Arbitrum, it allows about seven days for anyone to dispute one of these assertions.
+Currently, there is a permissioned list of validators who can post assertions and challenge assertions.
+Arbitrum BoLD will enable the Arbitrum DAO to remove this permissioned list.
+Note that validators who opt to posting assertions are otherwise known as a "assertion proposers".

 ### Withdrawing assets back to Ethereum from Arbitrum